20 Most Frequently Asked Questions About Tofu (And Answers)

 1. What Is Tofu Made From?

-Tofu is made from soybeans, water, and a coagulant (such as calcium sulfate or magnesium chloride) that curdles soy milk, forming solid blocks.
-It’s similar to how cheese is made from dairy.
+Tofu is made from three ingredients: soybeans, water, and a coagulant (usually calcium sulfate or magnesium chloride).
+It’s made by curdling soy milk and pressing the curds, similar to making cheese.

 2. Is Tofu Healthy?